TheGraphIndia/Graph-A-Thon/challenge-2.md

 }
 ```
  - Compile the contract and deploy it to Mumbai testnet using `Injected Provider` as the environment.
 Note down the address.
  - Verify and publish your smart contract (Don't know how?
-See [this](https://medium.com/etherscan-blog/verifying-contracts-on-etherscan-f995ab772327}))
+See [this](https://medium.com/etherscan-blog/verifying-contracts-on-etherscan-f995ab772327))

  - Go to the [Subgraph studio](https://thegraph.com/studio/) and connect your wallet.

  - Click on `Create a Subgraph`.
-Name your subgraph and select 'Polygon Mummbi' as the blockchain.
-Your subgraph is created.
+Name your subgraph and select 'Polygon Mumbai' as the blockchain network.
+Your subgraph is created 🤩.

  - You need to install The Graph protocol CLI to work with the subgraph.
   ```